The 1850s Response to the Racism of 2017

 The baleful influence thus ever shed by Slavery on our national history and our public men has not yet spent its malignant forces.
 It has, indeed, reached a height which a few years ago it was thought the wildest fanaticism to predict; but its fatal power will not be stayed in the mid-sweep of its career ...
 Slavery presiding in the Cabinet, seated on the Supreme Bench, absolute in the halls of Congress—no man can say what shape its next aggression may not take to itself.
 A direct attack on the freedom of the press and the liberty of speech at the North, where alone either exists, were no more incredible than the later insolences of its tyranny ...
 The rehabilitation of the African slave-trade is seriously proposed and will be furiously urged, and nothing can hinder its accomplishment but its interference with the domestic manufactures of the breeding Slave States ...
 Mighty events are at hand, even at the door; and the mission of them all will be to fix Slavery firmly and forever on the throne of this nation.

 Indeed, in the early days of The Atlantic, the violent battle over whether Kansas would become a slave state raged.
-In the “Kansas Usurpation,” from Issue 4, our author details the endless skullduggery that slavers perpetrated “to force the evils of slavery upon a people who cannot and will not endure them.”
+In the “Kansas Usurpation,” from Issue 4, our author details the endless skulduggery that slavers perpetrated “to force the evils of slavery upon a people who cannot and will not endure them.”

 And how about the idea that ancient peoples also held slaves?
 The Atlantic didn’t address Greek slaveholding, but takes on their admirers, the Romans.
 In a piece called “Spartacus,” published in Issue 3 in 1858, the author explicitly differentiates the Roman version of slavery from the American.